sklinkusch/jsfunctions/RegExp.md

 ```
 This regular expression searches a text for all occurrences of **holidays** (in small letters).
 Usually, for such a simple task, a regular
 expression is not necessary.

+### Special characters
+There are several characters that have a special meaning when using regular expressions.
+They are put into a number of groups according to
+their purposes:

+- Character classes, such as numbers, alphabetical characters, whitespaces
+- Assertions, e.g. beginning and end of a line or word
+- Groups and Backreferences
+- Quantifiers

+**Note:** If the real character is meant within a regular expression, it must be escaped with a backslash before it.